 Plains and Playa Landscapes

 Several relatively flat landscapes (plains) with embedded playa wetlands encompass extensive areas of Nebraska.
 Playas are wetlands located at the lowest portion of a closed watershed which intermittently hold run-off from precipitation (see Smith 2003).
 These landscapes have always been important in influencing bird distribution and occurrence because they lack well developed drainages and do not possess riparian corridors.
 The relatively level land and fertile soils of these plains has resulted in their conversion to row-crop agriculture since settlement by European Americans.
 Many of the small wetlands have been completely eliminated by drainage and/or land levelling, numerous others have been altered by farming, and large ones are generally degraded due to culturally-accelerated sedimentation and invasive plant species (LaGrange et al. 2011).
 Remaining functioning wetlands are often isolated in extensive agricultural landscapes.
 The best-known of the landscapes is the Rainwater Basin (RWB) which totals approximately 10,000 square kilometers (~4,000 square miles) south of the Platte River in south-central Nebraska.
 Historically, the RWB landscape was defined by prairie grasslands interspersed with ephemeral playa wetlands, which numbered in the thousands (LaGrange 2005).
 Most of these were small (e.g., < 1 hectare [2.47 acres]), but others were much larger and totaled more than 100 hectares (247 acres).
 The primary water source for the playa wetlands is run-off.
 Therefore, water levels of these wetlands vary annually in depth, expanse, and seasonality due to variable precipitation regimes in the Great Plains.
 The Central Table Playa Region is found north of the Platte River in isolated tablelands surrounded by areas dissected by drainages (LaGrange 2005).
 The Southwest Playa Region is found throughout a large area of the southern Panhandle and southwestern Nebraska.
 The Southwest Playas tend to be smaller than playas found in the Rainwater Basin and since precipitation averages less in western areas compared to eastern areas, these wetlands tend to hold water less frequently and for shorter periods (LaGrange 2005).
-The Todd Valley includes a number of small discreet areas located in an ancient valley of what is now known as the Platte River (LaGrange 2005).
+The Todd Valley includes a number of small discreet areas located in an ancient valley of what is now known as the Platte River (LaGrange 2005, Jorgensen and Brenner 2019).
 Other minor playa regions, such as a relatively small area in Boyd County, as well as unmapped areas in Box Butte and Sheridan Counties are also found in Nebraska.

 Figure 11.
 Location and extent of plains and playa regions in Nebraska.
 Small isolated playa areas of these regions occur outside of those areas which are shown on the map.